jhsu802701/tutorial-docker-stretch/04-use_jekyll_image.md

 * Note the port forwarding information, which is stored in the ports.txt file in the shared directory.
 You'll see that port 4000 in Docker corresponds to port 4000 in the Docker container's host system.

 ## Removing and Restoring Ruby and Jekyll
 * Enter the command "rbenv versions".
-You'll see the system version of Ruby and one additional numbered version pre-installed with rbenv (the Ruby version manager).
+You'll see the system version of Ruby and at least one additional numbered version pre-installed with rbenv (the Ruby version manager).
+NOTE: There may be times when this Docker image comes with two or more versions of Ruby installed.
 * Enter the command "ruby -v".
 This shows you the version of Ruby currently in use.
 * Enter the command "jekyll -v".
 This shows you the version of Jekyll currently in use.
 * Enter the command "rm -rf /home/winner/.rbenv".
 This removes rbenv, all versions of Ruby installed with rbenv, and Jekyll (which was installed within Ruby).